rachelselinar/DREAMPlaceFPGA/README.md

 ### <a name="python_dependency"></a>To install Python dependency

-There is an aternative way to install Dreamplace using docker, if you want to use the docker, skip this step and goes to the next step, "To install with Docker"
+There is an aternative way to install DREAMPlaceFPGA using docker, if you want to use the docker, skip this step and goes to the next step, "To install with Docker"

 At the root directory:
 ```